MicrosoftDocs/query-docs/query-languages/dax/related-function-dax.md

 - When the RELATED function performs a lookup, it examines all values in the specified table regardless of any filters that may have been applied.

 - The RELATED function needs a row context; therefore, it can only be used in calculated column expression, where the current row context is unambiguous, or as a nested function in an expression that uses a table scanning function.
 A table scanning function, such as SUMX, gets the value of the current row value and then scans another table for instances of that value.

+- The RELATED function cannot be used to fetch a column across a [weak relationship](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-relationships-understand#weak-relationships).

 ## Example